 In other words, many marketers still don’t have the right people, processes, and technologies in place to make use of all of that marketing data to make an impact.

 In this post, we’ve listed some of the top marketing analytics challenges you need to know, so you have a solid understanding of the roadblocks.
 This way, you can access and integrate the data you need to improve sales, retain customers, and increase profitability.

 This is the basic one.
-One of the most common challenges in marketing analytics management is a lack of understanding of how to read and use marketing data to bring more growth for a business.
+One of the most common challenges in marketing analytics management is a lack of understanding of how to read and use marketing data to bring more growth to a business.

 Marketers might have a complete record of the number of customers they open your email marketing, watch their explainer videos, click on their banner ads, and more.
-But, many marketers still can’t seem to grasp the exact worth of each data and how it can contribute to their business operations.
+But, many marketers still can’t seem to grasp the exact worth of each piece of data and how it can contribute to their business operations.